BruceEckel/SummerTechForumUnconference-hugo/content/AboutCrestedButte.md

 <a href="https://photos.app.goo.gl/d3a4TfH1sHSH2vfu8" target="_blank">Photos</a>
 </div>

-We hold the event [in town](/venue), and free buses run up to the ski mountain every 15 minutes.
+We hold the event [in town at the Center for the Arts](https://crestedbuttearts.org/plan/directions/).
+Free buses run up to the ski mountain every 15 minutes.

+Try to stay downtown and not on the mountain, so you can just walk everywhere.
 - [Travel details](/travel)
 - [Lodging details](/lodging)

-[This site](http://www.downtowncrestedbutte.com/) is probably the most well-maintained reference to hotels and restaurants in downtown Crested Butte (where we hold the event -- note that you should try to stay downtown and not on the mountain, so you can just walk everywhere).
+[This site](http://www.downtowncrestedbutte.com/) is probably the most well-maintained reference to hotels and restaurants in downtown Crested Butte (where we hold the event—note that you should try to stay downtown and not on the mountain, so you can walk everywhere).
 This site only lists hotel-style lodging; there are numerous AirB&B's and VRBO-style spaces available.

 High-speed Internet is available in the conference location and at